 late – it shows the result of the activity after the end of the period.
 These include, for example, monthly reports that allow you to see all the work done, and the potential of the unit, but they will not show the effectiveness of the team at this time;

 operational – show the situation in the company at the moment and allows to predict the results in the future.
 Such indicators make it possible to manage the situation within the reporting period to change the results of latecomers.

 Who needs KPIs and why?

 KPIs are now set for a variety of professions, from sales managers and financiers to designers and copywriters.
 All of them show the results of their activities in numbers.
-That is, if the sales manager reports on the number of profitable contracts and the income he has brought to the company, the copywriter on the number of written materials and its views.
+That is if the sales manager reports on the number of profitable contracts and the income he has brought to the company, the copywriter on the number of written materials and their views.

 - often unscrupulous employers set unattainable KPIs and again you don't get the expected salary level.

 That is, the main risks with KPIs for employees are related to unstable income or no income at all.
 So, before you accept a job offer where you are required to "achieve KPIs" check the employer.

 - a large number of KPIs.
 It is recommended to set 3-4 key goals per month for one employee.
 Think about if there are many more.

 - unclear weight of each of the indicators.
 The manager should clearly explain to you the importance of each of the indicators and set priorities.